Labrys: Etymology

-"on Carian coins, indeed of quite late date, the labrys, set up on its long pillar-like handle, with two dependent fillets, has much the appearance of a cult image".

 Minoan double axe

 In ancient Crete, the double axe was an important sacred symbol of the Minoan religion.
-In Crete the double axe only accompanies female goddesses, never male gods.
+In Crete the double axe only accompanies goddesses, never gods.
 It seems that it was the symbol of the arche of the creation (Mater-arche).
-Small versions were used as votive offerings and have been found in considerable numbers; the Arkalochori Axe is a famous example.
+Small versions were used as votive offerings and have been found in considerable numbers; the Arkalochori Axe is a famous and rather larger example.
 Minoan double axes have also recently been found in the prehistoric town of Akrotiri (Santorini Island) along with other objects of apparent religious significance.